Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

     As a **:rsc-a: Magic**{ .rsc } action, you can set your Arcane Firearm up as a turret in an unoccupied 5-foot space.
 While you are within 120 feet of your Arcane Firearm, you can use a **:rsc-b: Bonus Action**{ .rsc } to cause your Arcane Firearm to make an attack, or use another one of its abilities, targeting a creature you can see in its range.

     ---

+:material-book-edit: Written by *Laserllama* :material-book-arrow-up: Modified & Adapted to PHB'24 by *Eschatologue* { .quote }

 --8<-- "includes/snippets/spells2/lv0-5.md"